shivaverma/Style-Transfer/README.md

 ### About the Project:

-- This software transfers style of one image to other image with the help of pre-tranied VGG16 network.
+- This software transfers style of one image to another image with the help of pre-tranied VGG16 network.
 Used Keras Backend for the implementation.

 ### Base Image: